Einstein's Theory of Relativity

 demonstrated using the principle of mass-energy conservation and

-to the usual Lorentz transformations.
-There is no need for Einstein's
+identical to the usual Lorentz transformations.
+There is no need

 We have

-implies that the mass of a particle changes with the gravitational
+conservation implies that the mass of a particle changes with

-potential.
-In this chapter, we will consider particles with kinetic
+the gravitational potential.
+In this chapter, we will consider

-This relationship shows that a moving particle has a larger mass than
+shows that a moving particle has a larger mass than the same

-observed within the moving frame (using proper values), the mass does
+when observed within the moving frame (using proper values), the

-we must define accurately the physical meaning of the quantities used.
+coordinates, we must define accurately the physical meaning of

 Consequently, even if the equations that we will find are